Bankrate Inc. Fair Fund

 FTC v.
 Hylan Asset Management

-The FTC and the New York Attorney General reached a settlement with Hylan Asset Management, and others for operating an abusive debt collection scheme.
+The Federal Trade Commission (FTC) and the New York Attorney General reached a settlement with Hylan Asset Management, and others for operating an abusive debt collection scheme.
 According to the FTC’s complaint, Hylan sold fake debts to several collection agencies, including Worldwide Processing Group, who then used abusive and illegal practices to collect.
 Refund checks totaling $772,512 were mailed to people who were targeted by this scheme for debts that they did not owe.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $235,000 to 1,047 people who accepted their first payment.
+All checks have been distributed and are now void.

 HAM